Chtho1y/Chtho1y/README.md

 Hi there!
 My name is Chtho1y.
 I’m an innovator, design hacker, programmer, and designer.
 I currently serve as the Partner and CEO of **WorldFlow Technology Limited**, and I'm also the founder of **NexusAI Infinite Unbounded Community** and the initiator of the **AGI Engage Organization**.
 Formerly a Computer Science student at **Fudan University**, I’m on a leave of absence to focus on entrepreneurship.

-> This page showcases my journey, achievements, and interests.
-Feel free to explore and connect with me through the details provided below.
-Let’s spark creative collisions and shape the possibilities of the future together!

 ---

 ## 🔗 Contact Me